RobertAhlin/rpg-p3/README.md

 The idea for this project it to make a playable textbased role playing game with a realy humorous twist.

-Use "godmode" as code to try it out.
-(Without the "".)

 # <a id="user-experience"></a>User Experience

-The user of this website should be able to try out the concept of playing Rock, Paper, Scissors and practice it against a robot.
-The game here is just based on luck.
+The user of this website...

 ## <a id="user-stories"></a>User stories